BestTimesToVisit.com Logo

 transport

-For intercity travel, consider 'primera clase' (first class) buses like ADO.
-They're incredibly comfortable, safe, and often more convenient than flying domestically when you factor in airport time.
-Book tickets a day or two in advance, especially for popular routes or holiday weekends, via their website or app.
+For intercity travel, consider the 'primera clase' (first class) buses like ADO.
+They're comfortable, safe, and often more convenient than flying domestically when factoring in airport time.
+Book tickets online in advance, especially for popular routes or during holidays.

 food